seanhealy/cookbook/README.md

-# Sean & Donald's Guide to the Jobber Kitchen
+# A Guide to the Jobber Kitchen

 ## Rice Pizza